katakariniemi/kata-portfolio-2024/README.txt

 Java:
   - Sisu - school group project
-	> The student course service webside sisu.fi reimagined as a Java based desktop app.
+	> The student course service website sisu.fi reimagined as a Java based desktop app.
 The result of a group project of 3 students.
 All of us contributed to the final product, but my most important responsibility was to take care of the UI,